christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-13-the-first-solo-chainmail-campaign-session-1.markdown

 INT: 3d6 = 8
 WIS: 3d6 = 17!
 CON: 3d6 = 13
-DEX: 3d6 =10
+DEX: 3d6 = 10
-CHA: 3d6 =15!
+CHA: 3d6 = 15!
 ```

 I should mention here briefly that I will *never,* under *any* circumstance, fudge dice.
-If I don't like something I could possibly throw it out  (there's a structured way to do this fairly), but I'll communicate the  choice to subvert the dice rather than fudging a roll to get the outcome I want.
+If I don't like something I could possibly throw it out (there's a structured way to do this fairly we could possibly steal from the older book [Mythic Roleplaying](https://drivethrurpg.com/en/product/16173/mythic-role-playing?affiliate_id=35560)), but I'll communicate the choice to subvert the dice along with their actual result rather than fudging rolls to achieve the outcome that I want.
+My poor pride couldn't handle a victory won this way.

-Original D&D  provides exactly three classes: the Fighting-Man, the Magic-User, and  the Cleric.
-As mentioned earlier, the Thief was introduced in the first  supplement, Greyhawk.
-Later supplements introduced new character  classes, such as the Monk, Assassin, and Paladin.
-The official Dragon  magazine, along with its predecessor The Strategic Review, also  introduced new character classes such as the Ranger and the Bard.

-Playing with only three character classes keeps things simple, but it also  heightens the challenge.
+As mentioned earlier, Original D&D  provides exactly three classes.
+This keeps things simple, but also heightens the challenge.
 A more well rounded group of character classes would likely be a benefit to a party of dungeoneers.
 I chose the Cleric character class for Grünfeld based on his high Wisdom score and on the character concept I had in mind.
 Grünfeld taking on the Cleric class provides hybrid flexibility, him being capable of standing his ground in melee combat while also potentially learning to cast at higher levels.

 Each class designates one ability score as its *prime requisite*, a score of special importance that applies either a bonus or penalty to experience gained based.
 Grünfeld will net a 10% bonus to all XP gained in either the Cleric or Fighting-Man classes for having a score of 15+ in their prime requisites (Wisdom and Strength, respectively).
 He can even potentially swap between these classes for having scores of 16+!
 Grünfeld's intelligence score, however, would result in a penalty of -10% to experience gained in the Magic-User class.